rdrr1990/kms4tf/README.md

 colMeans(accuracy)
 ```

         Nbatch_16 Nbatch_32 Nbatch_64
         0.5088407 0.3820850 0.5556952

-For the sake of curtailing runtime, the number of epochs has been set arbitrarily short but, from those results, 64 is the best batch size.
+For the sake of curtailing runtime, the number of epochs was set arbitrarily short but, from those results, 64 is the best batch size.

 Making predictions for new data
 -------------------------------